‘Better Late Than Never’ Is Going To Be Your New Favorite TV Show

 Henry Winkler, George Foreman, William Shatner and Terry Bradshaw travel the world.
 You had me at H. I already have this DVR’d and it hasn’t even been filmed yet.
 That’s how excited I am for this show.
 I want to see William Shatner being mildly racist while Henry Winkler sits by sheepishly grinning.
 I want to George Foreman explain proper grilling methods to world class hibachi chefs.
 I want it all, and I want it all right now.
 If there’s two things I learned from this article it’s that I’m a sucker for old people plopped in modern scenarios that they don’t understand and South Korea has the best names for their shows (seriously, Grandpa Over Flowers might be the best named show in history).

-Posted on June 11, 2015, in Uncategorized and tagged asia, better late than never, bucket list, george foreman, henry winkler, south korea, terry bradshaw, travel, tv show, william shatner.
+Posted on June 11, 2015, in Average Blog Posts and tagged asia, better late than never, bucket list, george foreman, henry winkler, south korea, terry bradshaw, travel, tv show, william shatner.
 Bookmark the permalink.
 Leave a comment.